Lawyer Conduct Issues For Worker’s Compensation Lawyers

 5. Property of Third Persons

-On its face, Rule 1.14 places the property of third parties on the same level with that of a client.
-Thus, property, regardless of whether it belongs to a client, to medical providers or even taxing authorities, is to be kept safe by the attorney.
+On its face, Rule 1.14 places the property of third parties on the same level as that of a client.
+Thus, property, regardless of whether it belongs to a client, to medical providers, or even taxing authorities, is to be kept safe by the attorney.
 See Tex.
 B. J. Vol. 64, P. 198 (2001) (parow); Attorney Grievance Comm’n of Maryland v.
 Clark, 767 A.2d.
 865 (Ct.
 App.
-My.
-2001) (employee taxes withheld by the lawyer for his staff must be kept safe).
-Interestingly, the sanctioning standards do not appear to recognize that property of clients and third parties are to be treated the same.
+May 2001) (employee taxes withheld by the lawyer for his staff must be kept safe).
+Interestingly, the sanctioning standards do not appear to recognize that the property of clients and third parties are to be treated the same.
 Rule 3.10 recognizes harm to a client as a factor to be considered in evaluating the sanction, yet harm to a third party is not expressly recognized.
 See Tex.
 Discip.
 R. Proc.
 3.10.
-Failing to safekeep property belonging to someone other than the client may not be as serious an offense as failing to safekeep the property of the client.
+Failing to safe keep property belonging to someone other than the client may not be as serious an offense as failing to safe keep the property of the client.
 The decisional law has not explicitly addressed this issue.
-This lack of authority is created in part, because the decisions rarely explicitly state the factors, which are relied upon for establishing the sanction.
-The only trend that does seem to be emerging is that lawyers who fail to safekeep the property of medical providers appear to receive some of the most harsh sanctions.
+This lack of authority is created in part because the decisions rarely explicitly state the factors, which are relied upon for establishing the sanction.
+The only trend that does seem to be emerging is that lawyers who fail to safe keep the property of medical providers appears to receive some of the harshest sanctions.
 This may well be because medical providers are frequent complainants in the grievance process.

 6. Safekeeping Property in Non-Disciplinary Cases